artivis/artivis.github.io/content/post/2020/my-website.md

 For the purpose of this tutorial we will use the very theme of this website, namely, [Academic](https://themes.gohugo.io/academic/).
-This theme is rather clean, well organized and fairly simple and most importantly it is [well documented](https://sourcethemes.com/academic/docs/)!
+This theme is rather clean, well organized, fairly simple to use and most importantly it is [well documented](https://sourcethemes.com/academic/docs/)!
 Furthermore, it can be found pre-bundled in a `Hugo` project so that it is pretty much clone and play.